Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Summary and discussion

 Another direction is to study the structure of group cohomology for higher dimensional crystallographic groups.
 Notable dimensions are $k=4$, where a full classification of crystallographic groups has been achieved, and $k=6$, which is of special interest to string theory and may inform the study of quasicrystals in 3D (or the fusion of these two subjects \cite{Baykara:2024vss}).
 While conceptually this is a straightforward generalization, development on the computational homotopy side awaits.

-Turning to the story of LSM constraints, as far as we know, a general proof of the complete LSM constraints in 3D that we discussed in this work is lacking.
-We would like to see how our results can shed light on a rigorous proof.
+Turning to the story of LSM constraints, a general many-body proof of Conjecture~\ref{Thm:LSM3dphys} in full 3D generality is still lacking.
+We view the cohomological tables in this paper as precise anomaly data that should help formulate such a proof.
 Even more broadly, we seek to establish a clear connection between general symmetry actions and the elements in group cohomology that classify anomalies.
 We note that the connection has been rigorously established just recently for the 1D case \cite{Kapustin2024}.

 Having obtained the cohomology data corresponding to various LSM constraints in 3D, we illustrate the application of our results through a specific example in Sec.~\ref{sec:anomaly_matching}.
 We expect that our findings will have significant implications for understanding how different low-energy phases can be realized in specific lattice systems, thereby expanding our knowledge of the complex nature of phase diagrams in real materials with diverse lattice structures.
 Below, we outline a few candidates.